The preparation for any successful meeting or presentation starts the moment the date gets marked on the calendar. That’s when the real work begins.

 Find out how much time you have and don’t exceed it.
 Nothing will alienate an internal client or conference organizer more than that – except not delivering on the topic you promised!

-In our next post, we will discuss how to inform, persuade and entertain your audience during the presentation.
+In a future post, we will discuss how to inform, persuade and entertain your audience during the presentation.